Easy Ways To Reduce Your Debt

 The trick here is to replace your existing debt with an alternative credit option that has a 0% interest rate.

 If you have credit cards with a high interest rate then you could balance transfer these to a 0% interest credit card.
-You can read more on www.moneysavingexpert.com and check whether this option would work for you by using their eligibility calculator.
+You can read more on www.moneysavingexpert.com and check whether this option would work for you using their eligibility calculator.

 If you have a loan or overdraft with a high interest rate then you could money transfer to a 0% credit card.
-You can read more on www.moneysavingexpert.com and check whether this option would work for you by using their eligibility calculator.
+You can read more on www.moneysavingexpert.com and check whether this option would work for you using their eligibility calculator.

 Both are new borrowing, and any form of borrowing can be dangerous so please make sure you understand what you’re getting into before agreeing.

-Start by transferring your debt with highest interest rate and then set up a direct debit to pay it off.
+Start transferring your debt with highest interest rate and then set up a direct debit to pay it off.

 If you’re able to transfer all your debt to 0% finance then you should use the Snowballing method as a plan to pay it off.